jpotts18/mean-stack-relational/README.md

 # Troubleshooting and Contact

-During install some of you may encounter some issues feel free to contact me (jpotts18) or the co-contributor (chaudhry-junaid), via the repository issue tracker or the links provided below.
+During install some of you may encounter some issues feel free to contact me (jpotts18) or the co-contributor (chaudhryjunaid), via the repository issue tracker or the links provided below.
 I am also available on twitter at [@jpotts18](http://twitter.com/jpotts18) and Junaid at [@chjunaidanwar](http://twitter.com/chjunaidanwar).